 The EVP ExtAffairs&PresCarolinas of Duke Energy (DUK) is Selling Shares

-In addition to Julia Janson, 12 other DUK executives reported Sell trades in the last month.
-Following Julia Janson’s last DUK Sell transaction on February 12, 2020, the stock climbed by 4.5%.
+In addition to Julia Janson, 13 other DUK executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>